Name of public authority: The Law Courts

 Organisation and functions

-The Judicial Administration consists of the registries and offices that deal with the management of the court system.
+The Law Courts consists of the registries and offices that deal with the management of the court system.
 Administration of the court has traditionally been concerned with maintaining a proper registry of court proceedings, overseeing budgets, selecting jury pools, arranging the lists of court cases, creating court calendars, and supervising non-judicial personnel.

 The courts of the Cayman Islands administer justice in keeping with the Constitution, the Laws of the Islands and the well established principles of common law which have been developed by the local, the British and other courts of the Commonwealth of Nations.